Valencia and Fallas Festivities

 The other half of Valencia is like a complete polar opposite of the historical city, with modern beach vibes, impressive glass buildings, skate parks and decorative pools lined with palm trees.
 Walking through the vast parkland that surrounds this area and separates the city in half, I finally feel peace.
 I sit on a bench under the shade of the trees, watch cyclists pass by, fountains dance.

 You could almost forget you were in the same place, except of course for that same old bang, bang, bang.
 Fireworks fly throughout the day as well as at night, despite it still being light out.
-In fact, it’s easy to soon become pretty desensitised to the sound.
+In fact, it’s easy to become pretty desensitised to the sound after a while.
+Fallas has meant I’ve not really got to experience the everyday Valencia, but what a wonderful spectacle to have been a part of!

 See you on the other side!